Sleep Setup

 Accessories (nice-to-have)

-• Low wardrobe with 2-3 outfit choices.
+• Low wardrobe with 2-3 outfit choices for morning dressing.

 • Small basket for sleep essentials (sleep sack, spare sheet).